-The need for Druid was facilitated by the fact that existing open source Relational Database Management Systems and NoSQL key/value stores were unable to provide a low latency data ingestion and query platform for interactive applications [41].
+The need for Druid was facilitated by the fact that existing open source Relational Database Management Systems and NoSQL key/value stores were unable to provide a low latency data ingestion and query platform for interactive applications [35].
 In the early days of Metamarkets, we were focused on building a hosted dashboard that would allow users to arbitrary explore and visualize event streams.
-The data store powering the dashboard needed to return queries fast enough that the data visualizations built on top of it could provide users with an interactive experience.
+The data store powering the dashboard needed to return queries fast enough that the data visualizations built on top of it could update provide users with an interactive experience.

 In addition to the query latency needs, the system had to be multitenant and highly available.
 The Metamarkets product is used in a highly concurrent environment.
 Downtime is costly and many businesses cannot afford to wait if a system is unavailable in the face of software upgrades or network failure.
-Downtime for startups, who often lack proper internal operations management, can determine business success or failure.
+Downtime for startups, who often do not have internal operations teams, can determine whether a business succeeds or fails.